 Vehicular accidents can be complex cases, requiring the experience of a seasoned personal injury attorney for presenting evidence following the rules of court.
 If you or a loved one is involved in an accident, it’s best to speak to an experienced personal injury attorney immediately.

-In Las Cruces, New Mexico, the Law Offices of Samuel I. Kane has years of personal injury experience, and has helped clients recover compensation arising from accidents.
+In Las Cruces, New Mexico, the Law Office of Samuel I. Kane has years of personal injury experience, and has helped clients recover compensation arising from accidents.
 We invite you to call us today at (575) 526-5263 for a free consultation.